amy941/MacQuarie_Excel_Intermediate-II/README.md

 **=AND(logical1, [logical2], ...)
   =OR(logical1, [logical2], ...)
-  Up to 255 logical tests❗
+  Up to 255 logical tests❗,
   Only returns TRUE/FALSE**

 - **=AND(logical1, [logical2], ...)**